Skip to main content

 Grovemade Matte Desk Pad #

-I purchased this but it hasn’t arrived yet so I’ll update when it arrives.
-I had a SteelSeries desk pad previously but it didn’t let the wooden desk breathe.
-I figured the cork bottom on this desk pad would let the wooden desk breathe much better.
-I purchased the Dark Green color in the Medium Plus size.
+I had a SteelSeries desk pad previously but its rubber bottom didn’t let my wooden desk breathe and would dull the finish after extended use.
+I figured the cork bottom on this Grovemade desk pad would let my wooden desk breathe much better and I always wanted to try a Grovemade product.
+I purchased the Dark Green color in the Medium Plus size and am really enjoying it so far.
+I’ll see how it wears over time.

 Computer #